If your kids are getting stir-crazy, here are a few boredom busters and sanity savers for you.

 - 1 1/2 cups white sugar

-Cream the butter & sugar.
-Add eggs & Vanilla.
+Cream the butter and sugar.
+Add eggs and vanilla.
 Add the rest.
 Bake at 375 for 8-10 minutes.
 YUMMY!

 Zoom With Grandma and Grandpa

 Do you have a Skype account?
+Zoom?
 Facebook?
 Google Plus?
-All of these have video chats now.
+All these have video chat capabilities.
 And if you can’t video chat, just call!
-Grandma and grandpa would LOVE to hear from their grandkids!
+Grandma and Grandpa would LOVE to hear from their grandkids!

 Feed the Birds